jrh-dev/R-depend-check/README.md

 Execution halted
 ```

-All of the information we need to resolve the issue is contained in the console output, but often this may be incomprehensible to newer users, or during installations with multiple issues it can be difficult to spot the relevant parts of the error.
+All of the information we need to resolve the issue is contained in the console output, but often this may not be obvious to users.
+During installations with multiple issues it can be also be difficult to spot the relevant parts of the output relating to errors.

 Using `depend_check("dplyr")` allows us easily identify the issue.